JeremiahKaren/35percent.github.io/_posts/2016-11-04-south-gardens-overseas-buyers.md

 The UK launch for South Gardens [begins next week](/img/southgardensuklaunch.jpg) with prices starting at £550k.
 Hurry now - there are only 28 apartments left!

 ## Panama connections - Total Gain International
-A closer look at the [Land Registry deeds](/img/LRegisterSouthGardens.pdf) showing the 46 buyers who bought through Colliers gives us something of an insight into who the purchasers are and the nature of their interest.
+We took a closer look at the [Land Registry deeds](/img/LRegisterSouthGardens.pdf) to try and find out a bit more a bout the 46 buyers who bought through Colliers.
+A simple google search of the names of the buyers in the deeds comes up with the following results.
+We can't say for sure if these are the actual buyers or whether they share the same name.

 One of the apartments is registered to a Hong Kong-based asset management company, appropriately called ['Total Gain International Limited'](https://www.hkgbusiness.com/en/company/Total-Gain-International-Limited).
 Some of the other buyers are listed as: